kt474/ffwrapped-blog/posts/tutorial.md

 ---
 title: "How to use the Sleeper API"
-subtitle: "Visualise your fantasy football season"
+subtitle: "Visually analyze your fantasy football season"
 description: "Code your own visualization with data from Sleeper"
 head:
   - - meta